Money in the Bank (2010)

-The 2010 Money in the Bank was the inaugural Money in the Bank professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-The event took place on Sunday, July 18, 2010, at the Sprint Center in Kansas City, Missouri.
-The event included two Money in the Bank ladder matches, one for each brand.
-The eponymous ladder match was previously held at WrestleMania from 2005 to 2010.
-Following WrestleMania XXVI in March, the match concept was spun off into its own PPV event, replacing Night of Champions, which had moved to September replacing Breaking Point.
-The event received 169,000 pay-per-view buys.
+The 2010 Money in the Bank was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the inaugural Money in the Bank event and took place on Sunday, July 18, 2010, at the Sprint Center in Kansas City, Missouri, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
+The event centered on the men's Money in the Bank ladder match, a multi-person ladder match where the wrestlers compete to retrieve a briefcase hanging above the ring which contains a contract for a guaranteed world championship match at any time within the next year.

+The eponymous ladder match was previously held as an annual match at WWE's flagship event, WrestleMania, from 2005 to 2010.
+Following WrestleMania XXVI in March, the match concept was spun off into its own PPV event, replacing Night of Champions in the July slot as Night of Champions was pushed back to September, replacing Breaking Point.
+The inaugural Money in the Bank event received 169,000 pay-per-view buys.

-Eight matches were contested at the event, including the two Money in the Bank ladder matches.
-The Miz won Raw's ladder match to earn a WWE Championship match at a time of his choosing within the next year, while in the opening bout, Kane won SmackDown's ladder match for the same opportunity for the World Championship.
-In the main event, Sheamus retained the WWE Championship against John Cena in a Steel Cage match, following an interference from The Nexus.
-The undercard featured The Hart Dynasty (David Hart Smith and Tyson Kidd) retaining the Unified WWE Tag Team Championship against The Usos (Jey Uso and Jimmy Uso) and Layla retaining the WWE Women's Championship against Kelly Kelly.
-Also on the card, Rey Mysterio defeated Jack Swagger to retain the World Championship, only to lose it minutes later to Kane, who cashed in the Money in the Bank contract he won earlier in the event to defeat Mysterio for the title.
+Eight matches were contested at the event, including two Money in the Bank ladder matches, one for each brand.
+In the main event, Sheamus retained Raw's WWE Championship against John Cena in a Steel Cage match, following an interference from The Nexus.
+For the event's two Money in the Bank ladder matches, The Miz won Raw's ladder match against Chris Jericho, Edge, Evan Bourne, John Morrison, Mark Henry, Randy Orton, and Ted DiBiase to earn a WWE Championship match contract, while in the opening bout, Kane won SmackDown's ladder match against Big Show, Christian, Cody Rhodes, Dolph Ziggler, Drew McIntyre, Kofi Kingston, and Matt Hardy for the same opportunity but for the World Championship.
+The undercard featured The Hart Dynasty (David Hart Smith and Tyson Kidd) retaining the Unified WWE Tag Team Championship against The Usos (Jey Uso and Jimmy Uso) and Layla retaining SmackDown's WWE Women's Championship against Kelly Kelly.
+Also on the card, Rey Mysterio defeated Jack Swagger to retain the World Championship, only to lose it minutes later to Kane, who cashed in the Money in the Bank contract he won earlier in the event to defeat Mysterio for the title—following Kane's win, the title went back to being called by its full name of World Heavyweight Championship.

+This was the only Money in the Bank event held before the original World Tag Team Championship was deactivated in August in favor of the WWE Tag Team Championship, which became available to both brands; since WrestleMania 25 in April 2009, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the only Money in the Bank event held before the original WWE Women's Championship was deactivated in September in favor of the WWE Divas Championship, which also became available to both brands.